Yakovlev Yak-6

-The Yakovlev Yak-6 was a Soviet twin-engined utility aircraft, developed and built during World War II.
+The Yakovlev Yak-6 (NATO reporting name: Crib) was a Soviet twin-engined utility aircraft, developed and built during World War II.
 It was used as a short-range light night bomber and a light transport.

 Development

 In April 1942, the Yakovlev design bureau was instructed to design a twin-engined utility transport aircraft to supplement smaller single-engined aircraft such as the Polikarpov U-2.
 The design was required to be simple to build and operate.
 Design and construction work proceeded extremely quickly, with the first prototype Yak-6 flying in June 1942.
 It passed its state acceptance tests in September that year and was quickly cleared for production.

 The Yak-6 was a cantilever low-wing monoplane of all-wood construction with fabric covering.
 It had a retractable tailwheel undercarriage, with the main wheels retracting rearwards into the engine nacelles.
 The horizontal tail was braced.
 It was powered by two 140 hp Shvetsov M-11F radial engines driving two-bladed wooden propellers, with the engine installation based on Yakovlev's UT-2 primary training aircraft.
 In order to minimise the use of scarce resources, the aircraft's fuel tanks were made of chemical-impregnated plywood rather than metal or rubber.
 Many Yak-6s were fitted with fixed landing gear.

 The aircraft appeared in two versions, one as a transport and utility aircraft for the supply of partisans, transport of the wounded, and for liaison and courier services.
 It could accommodate two crew side-by-side in an enclosed cockpit with capacity to carry four passengers or 500 kg (1,100 lb) or cargo.
 The second version was a light night bomber (designated NBB - nochnoy blizhniy bombardirovshchik - Short Range Night Bomber), capable of carrying up to 500 kg of bombs on racks under the wing centre sections and with a defensive armament of a single ShKAS machine gun in a dorsal mounting.
 A total of 381 examples were built with production ending in 1943.

 A few examples of an improved version of the Yak-6 with swept outer wings were flown, with the modified version sometimes known as the Yak-6M.
 The Yak-6M led to the larger Yak-8 which flew in early 1944.